jan-vince/smallextensions/README.md

 	* If on, WYSIWIG editor is used for blog post editing.

 ----
+> My special thanks goes to:
+> [OctoberCMS](http://www.octobercms.com) team members and supporters for this great system.
+> [Ray Hennessy](https://unsplash.com/@rayhennessy) for his photo I have used in the plugin banner.
+> [Font Awesome](http://www.fontawesome.io) for Universal access symbol.

-Created by [Jan Vince](http://www.vince.cz), a sentimental web designer and frontend developer from Czech Republic
+Created by [Jan Vince](http://www.vince.cz), a sentimental web designer and frontend developer from Czech Republic.